Renewables & Energy Transition

-Certification of High-ESG Onshore Wind & Solar Development
+Certification of Onshore Wind & Solar Development

 The IEA forecasts that of nearly $2.8T to be invested in energy development in 2023, roughly two-thirds will go into clean energy, with solar outpacing oil for the first time.
 This pace of Renewable Energy growth creates urgency in ensuring that the harms of previous waves of development are not repeated.
 Indigenous land appropriation , unsustainable material sourcing and community opposition are growing concerns.
 In response, EO is launching lifecycle-based technical supplements to our core EO100TM standard to help differentiate and recognize environmental, social and ethical leadership in Onshore Utility-Scale Wind and Onshore Utility-Scale Photovoltaic Solar projects.
 We are exploring additional Energy Transition standards.